gradle/gradle/design-docs/lazy-configuration.md

 There are a number of problems with this approach:

-1. It is very difficult to implement lazy data structures.
+1. It is difficult to implement lazy data structures.
 This has been observed in practise over the last few years of writing plugins both within the Gradle distribution and in the community.
 2. It is not possible for a plugin to provide different task graphs based on the configuration of domain objects, as the tasks must be created before any organisation, build or project specific configuration has been applied.
-3. Eager execution means that all build logic must be executed for each build invocation, and it is not possible to skip logic which is not required.
-This in turn means that all domain objects and tasks must be created for each build invocation, and it is not possible to short-cicuit the creation of objects which are not required.
+3. Eager execution means that all build logic must be executed for each build invocation, and it is not possible to skip logic that is not required.
+This in turn means that all domain objects and tasks must be created for each build invocation, and it is not possible to short-cicuit the creation of objects that are not required.
 4. Lazy data structures cannot be shared between threads for parallel execution.
 Lazy execution allows build logic to be synchronised based on its inputs and outputs.
 5. Lazy data structures must retain references to their inputs, which results in a large connected graph of objects